sudopluto/learning-how-to-live/age-20.md

       - learning is exploring your world
     - all of those four things are essential to avoid imploading

-- traits
-  - that I want to grow:
-    - playfulness
-    - compassion (for others and for myself)
-    - humility
-    - earnest confidence
-    - agency
-    - curiosity (in things and in others)
-    - hardworking(ness)
-  - that I want to shrink:
-    - criticalness (for others and for myself)
-    - disintrust (in things and in people)
-    - pessimissm / cynicism

 - exercise
   - starting bodyweight progressions
   - informal yoga